joachimprinzbach/BiZEPS/doc/introduction/03_Docker.md

 ##  Distributing Images
 - The docker environment provides a repository
-- Distribute pre built imaages
+- Distribute pre built images
 - Each image has a revision
 - Public and private repositories